Wandin North: History

 The Post Office opened around 1909.
 An earlier office (1884) named Wandin North was renamed Seville.

 There are two operational schools in Wandin North and the original of these schools is Wandin Yallock Primary School which was established in 1870.
 It is nestled amongst orchards and general farming land in the picturesque Yarra Valley.

 The Wandin North Primary School opened in 1915 and in 2016 had 240 students.

 Railway

-Wandin North used to have a railway station simply called Wandin on the Warburton branch line which opened in 1901 and closed in 1965.
+Wandin North used to have a railway station, simply called Wandin.
+It was on the branch line to Warburton, which opened in 1901 and closed in 1965.
+The passenger platform remains, having been rebuilt.
+The railway reserve for the former line is now the Lilydale to Warburton Rail Trail.

-The town today

-Wandin North contains a number of attractions such as Warratina Lavender Farm, Native plant Garden, Mont De Lancey, Wild Cattle Creek Winery and the numerous fruit orchards the best being Lanidale the Cherrywell.
-Wandin North is the home of a vibrant shopping precinct with many different food options and a wonderful centre garden.